rmzetti/hover-exec/test/readmore.md

 >        scilab_mac: 'scilab-cli -quit -nb -f "%f.sci" ',
 >      etc ...

+Note that the settings assume the apps are on the PATH.
+The default *vscode/hover-exec* shell exec launcher is *cmd* for windows, and *bash* for mac/linux/wsl.
+Hence, for example, on MacOS:
+  1. the PATH should be updated in '~/.bashrc'
+  2. if the shell is changed to 'zsh' in the config 'os', ie "os":"mac (zsh)", then the PATH is set in '~/.zshrc'
+  3. nb. don't use ~ in 'zshrc' paths

 The following js script will produce a sorted list of included script startup commands:

 ```js //show scripts config settings, sorted